 Ashby Lofts, located on a half-acre lot on the corner of Ashby Avenue and Ninth Street in Berkeley has helped alleviate the high cost of living for local residents.
-The goal of this project was to create a building that not only was an asset to the community, but was also affordable.
-The units are comprised of 1, 2, and 3-bedrooms ranging from 600 to 1,000 square-feet and are $300 to $1,000 a month in rent.
+The goal of this project was to create a building that not only was an asset to the community but was also affordable.
+The units are comprised of one-, two-, and three-bedrooms ranging from 600 to 1,000 sq. ft. and are $300 to $1,000 a month in rent.
 The ground floor has structured parking with 32 parking stalls, commercial space, community rooms, and a common laundry facility.
-The building has one-level concrete podium with four stories of wood-frame housing above.
+The building has a one-level concrete podium with four stories of wood-frame housing above.
 The project was challenging due to the long and narrow lot, only 80 feet wide by 200 feet long; Nibbi had to overcome access concerns and layout challenges for the project.

 Some sustainable building elements include:

-- Carpet made from recycled fibers that improves indoor air quality
+- Carpet made from recycled fibers that improve indoor air quality

 - Low VOC paint